i2group/analyze/documentation/developer_essentials_example_audit_db.md

     ```

 5. Open a command prompt as Administrator, and navigate to the `C:\IBM\i2analyze\SDK\sdk-projects\master` directory.
-6. Run the following command to redeploy the `awc` application with all the changes that you made:
+6. Run the following command to redeploy the `opal-server` application with all the changes that you made:

     ``` pre
-    build -t deploy -s awc
+    build -t deploy -s opal-server
     ```

 Before you publish the audit logging functionality to a live deployment of i2 Analyze, test that your changes to the topology file are behaving correctly.

-1. Back in the Servers tab in your Eclipse environment, ensure that the `awc` application is marked as **Synchronized**.
+1. Back in the Servers tab in your Eclipse environment, ensure that the `opal-server` application is marked as **Synchronized**.
 Right click and **Publish** if it is not.
-2. Start the **awc** server, connect to the application through a client, and verify that the audit logging behavior is unchanged from the version that you deployed with Eclipse.
+2. Start the **opal-server**, connect to the application through a client, and verify that the audit logging behavior is unchanged from the version that you deployed with Eclipse.
-3. Stop the **awc** server again.
+3. Stop the **opal-server** again.

 At this stage, you are ready to copy the changes that you made to your development deployment to a production deployment of i2 Analyze.

 1. Copy `C:\IBM\i2analyze\SDK\sdk-projects\master\build\toolkit\configuration` from the development version into the production version of the deployment toolkit.
 2. Edit the following files to ensure that the settings match the production environment:
-    -   `configuration\environment\awc\environment.properties`
+    -   `configuration\environment\opal-server\environment.properties`
-    -   `configuration\environment\i2analyze\environment.properties`
+    -   `configuration\environment\onyx-server\environment.properties`
     -   `configuration\environment\http-server.properties`
     -   `configuration\environment\credentials.properties`
     -   `configuration\environment\topology.xml`

 3. You also need to provide the production environment with information about the logging database.
 To use the same one that you used during development:
-    1. In your production deployment of WebSphere Application Server Liberty, open the configuration file at `\wlp\usr\servers\awc\server.datasources.xml`.
+    1. In your production deployment of WebSphere Application Server Liberty, open the configuration file at `\wlp\usr\servers\opal-server\server.datasources.xml`.
     2. Add the same `<dataSource>` element that you added to the development version of the web server earlier in this procedure.

     To use a different database server in the production environment, you must use the SQL script to create the audit logging database in the new location.
 You must also modify the contents of the `<dataSource>` element accordingly.